 Priorwood Garden can be found almost immediately to the south of the grounds of Melrose Abbey.
 We say "almost" because the two are separated by a pedestrian path: nonetheless, it is the abbey's southern neighbour.
 When viewed from Abbey Street, Priorwood Garden hides behind high stone walls, and the same is true when it is seen from the path referred to above.
 As a result, although it stands in the heart of Melrose, the garden can seem strangely retiring, almost to the point of being reclusive.

-To the outside world, the public face of the garden comes in the form of the visitor reception and shop that stands at its north west corner.
+To the outside world, the public face of the garden comes in the form of the visitor reception and shop that stands at its north-west corner.
 When you pass through the shop you emerge into a garden which is, in the growing season at least, incredibly vibrant and attractive.
 And surprising.
 We visited Priorwood Garden having previously viewed it from the top of the south transept of Melrose Abbey, and from there the floral areas of the garden are completely concealed from sight by the range of buildings along the northern edge of the garden.
-They were therefore completely unexpected.
+They were therefore very unexpected.

 The orchard offers some great views of Melrose Abbey and is home to more than 90 varieties of apples, sourced from all over the world.
 Around a quarter are fairly recent additions, being planted to replace old and unproductive trees between 2009 and 2011.
 Other fruit trees are also grown, and the produce can be purchased in the shop.
 Some of the fruit is also pressed for its juice.